ShreyJ1729/market-probe/README.md

 if hurst exponent in increasing in a sliding window.

 also todo make a UI where you can pick a stock and it shows buy signals across granularities, and you have a sensitivity slider.

+another technique, ceck out top rated stocks on seeking alpha, scrape top 10-20 every day, buy if new appears, sell if one dissappears, buy if ranking goes up, sell if ranking goes down.

+use ylivetikcer socket method to get intraday data at very high granulairty (like 15-30 seconds), run on modal using cron jobs and resample to 1m, 5m, 15m, 30m, etc. publish at EOD every day to kaggle.